jonnitto/Jonnitto.PrettyEmbedVideoPlatforms/README.md

 #### JS API / Usage of youtube-nocookie.com

-If you want to use the JavaScript API from youtube (e.g., for tracking), you have to enable set `enableJsApi` to `true`.
+If you want to use the JavaScript API from YouTube or Vimeo (e.g., for tracking), you have to enable set `enableJsApi` to `true`.

 ```yaml
 Jonnitto: